renatocaliari/contornos/docs/en/questions.md

       - Customer Intent A (example: "Get your first job in the technology area or make a career transition")
          - Modeling of initiatives
          - Design of the product/service experience
+         - Graphic/physical interface
          - Development
-         - Graphic/physical interface
-         - Implementation
       - Customer's intention B (example: "To undertake in the technology area")
          - [...]
-      - Customer Intent C (example: "Connecting with professionals in the technology job market")
+      - Customer Intent C (example: "Connecting with professionals in the technology market")
          - [...]